List of Home and Away characters introduced in 2011: Harvey Ryan

 John tells the press that Harvey rigged the council elections and Harvey resigns from the council.
 He is also punched by a member of the public and Mel treats him.
 She admits that she is still struggling to deal with their young son, Ben's death.
 Harvey admits that he was aware of the Mayor's vote rigging scam and has to go to court.
 Roo convinces him to let her aunt, Morag (Cornelia Frances), represent him and when he pleads guilty, he is given community service and a fine.
 Harvey then realises he has to sell his house to pay the fine.
 Harvey and Lottie move into Summer Bay House with Roo, while Mel goes to a clinic in the city to help her deal with Ben's death.
 When Harvey returns from visiting her, he reveals that she wants Lottie to join her in the city.
-He breaks the new to Lottie and she decides that she wants to stay in the Bay.
+He breaks the news to Lottie and she decides that she wants to stay in the Bay.
 Mel does not take the news well and she and Harvey begin a custody battle.
 Mel threatens to reveal that Harvey was drunk when Ben fell off their boat and died, so Harvey tells Lottie and Roo himself.
 Lottie eventually decides that Mel needs her and they leave.
 Harvey proposes to Roo and she accepts.
 Roo's ex-boyfriend Tim Graham (Jonny Pasvolsky) arrives in Summer Bay intending to get Roo back.
 Tim and Roo share a kiss, causing Harvey to fight with Tim.
 When Harvey thinks that Roo has chosen Tim, he goes to the city to see Lottie and ends up having a one-night stand with Mel.
 Roo later finds out and the pair fight, but they eventually reconcile.
 Harvey and Roo begin planning their wedding and Roo invites Winston Markman (John Batchelor) to be Harvey's best man.
 They later marry and run the caravan park together.
 When teenage runaways Maddy Osborne (Kassandra Clementi) and Spencer Harrington (Andrew Morley) rent a caravan from Harvey and Roo, they become like parents to the two children and they eventually move into Summer Bay House with them.

 When Winston returns to the Bay, Harvey makes plans with his best friend to go on a fishing trip with him away from the area.
 However, Roo receives news that Harvey and Winston's boat is missing, and, although Winston is found quickly, Harvey vanishes for several months.
 He returns abruptly without explanation of where he has been, but is obviously scarred by the experience.
 He finds Summer Bay claustrophobic and realising that things have changed between him and Roo, they decide to get a divorce so Harvey can leave.
 Spencer takes the news that Harvey is leaving badly but they reconcile before Harvey leaves.